GSA/ASP-.NET-Core-Template/README.md

 ASP .NET Core Project Template for GSA FM IT team.
 Every one should be able to use this templae to build a ASP .NET Core web app with PostgreSQL database and beautifully looking U.S. Web Deisgn Standard UI.

 ### Key Functions
-1. Landing page design with [U.S. Web Deisgn System](https://designsystem.digital.gov).
+1. Landing page design with [U.S. Web Deisgn System 2](https://designsystem.digital.gov).
 2. Cross-platform.
 3. Sing-in pgae exmaple.